cperos-xr/Universal2AxisPanTiltServoPlatform/README.md

 - Example working range:
   - **~800–2050 µs**

-⚠️ **Do not permanently mount the payload or platform to the servo horn until these limits are confirmed.** ⚠️
+⚠️ **Do not permanently mount the payload or platform to the servo horn until limits are verified.** ⚠️

 ### Calibration Recommendation

-Before final mounting:
+Before final assembly:
-- Use simple test code (Arduino, ESP32, RP Pico, etc.)
+- Use the provided calibration script or equivalent test code
 - Step each servo in **~50 µs increments**
-- Identify the mechanical limits where binding or stress begins
+- Identify mechanical bind or stress points
 - Configure those values as hard limits in firmware

-This prevents damage and ensures maximum usable travel.
+This ensures maximum usable travel without damaging hardware.

 ---